Diana Kelly Levey

 It can help with your freelance personal brand and help clients recognize you and your work when they see your logo.
 Having a logo as a freelancer makes you look super polished and professional, too!

-Here’s an example of Diana Kelly Levey’s logo for her business DKL Content Services Inc.
+Here’s an example of Diana Kelly Levey’s freelance logo for her freelance consulting business DKL Content Services Inc.

 It shows a lightbulb so you know this freelance writer has ideas and simple initials.
 Diana hired a freelance designer when she wanted to create a freelance logo and that’s something you could explore, too.

-If you’re looking for work creating freelance logos for clients, build up some samples on a platform like fiverr, upwork, Design Hill, Polite worldwide, or 99Designs logo to name a few.
+If you’re looking for work creating freelance logos for clients, build up some logo samples on a platform like Fiverr, upwork, Design Hill, Polite Worldwide, or 99Designs logo to name a few.

 Remember, every logo you create is a story you tell.
-So, tell it well.
+So, tell it well as you explore how to create a logo.

 Guest post Courtesy of Cheenee Jean Ronquillo from DesignCrowd.